PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 Introduction

-Children and young people usually present with an adrenal crisis if they have a pre-existing medical condition that causes adrenal insufficiency (AI) or if there is an abrupt cessation of steroid therapy.
-However, the initial presentation may be the first presentation of a hitherto undiagnosed adrenal insufficiency.
+Presentation with an adrenal crisis is a life-threatening emergency and needs to be managed promptly.
+An adrenal crisis may present in children and young people (CYP) with pre-existing medical condition that causes adrenal insufficiency or if there is an abrupt cessation of long-term steroid therapy, or it may be the first presentation of undiagnosed adrenal insufficiency.

 Scope

-Children with an adrenal crisis should be discussed with the lead for paediatric endocrinology at each DGH during working hours.
+All staff working in Child Health within the Wessex region involved in the care of CYP up to the age of 18 years.
+CYP with an adrenal crisis should be discussed with the lead for paediatric endocrinology at each DGH during working hours.
 See Wessex Paediatric Endocrine Network webpage.

 Purpose